jwong002/sc1015project/README.md

 ### Walk-Through

-1. Data Preparation and Cleaning
+1. Data Preparation and Cleaning:

         a) Data Merging: Combine intakes and outcomes datasets into a single one.
         b) Data Cleaning:
             -Fix records with inconsistencies